alanhillgemann/trivia/backend/README.md

 ```

 ### POST '/questions'
-Creates a new question and returns the ID
-Alternatively returns all questions and total for a search term
+Creates a new question and returns the ID.
+Alternatively returns all questions and total for a search term.
 - Path Parameters: None
 - Query String Parameters: None
 - Request Parameters: